 Music & Performance

-In addition to being a writer, Angela is a veteran of the L.A. music scene after having worked for nearly three decades as a vocalist and recording artist.
+In addition to being a writer, Angela is a veteran of the L.A. music scene after having worked for three decades as a vocalist and recording artist.
 She has recorded voice-overs, movie cues, jingles, and CDs for herself and other artists, including: Josh Groban's hit single "You Raise Me Up" on his Closer CD for Warner Bros.
 Records, and demo tests for Matt Stone and Trey Parker's The Book of Mormon.
-She has worked theater, clubs, concert halls, television, and radio, in the U.S., Europe, and Asia, including her critically lauded, self-penned Off-Broadway one-woman show The Purple Sleep Café, at Primary Stages' 45th Street Theater in New York City, and as one of the lead vocalists of the award-winning, genre-bending, and exquisitely radical 30-piece ELVIS SCHOENBERG'S ORCHESTRE SURREAL, as "The Fabulous Miss Thing," which won L.A.
-Music Award’s “2004 Best Rock Opera of the Year” for their show Symphony of the Absurd.
+She has worked theatre, clubs, concert halls, television, and radio, in the U.S., Europe, and Asia, including her critically lauded, self-penned Off-Broadway one-woman show The Purple Sleep Café, at Primary Stages' 45th Street Theatre in New York City, and as one of the lead vocalists of the award-winning, genre-bending, and exquisitely radical 30-piece ELVIS SCHOENBERG'S ORCHESTRE SURREAL, as "The Fabulous Miss Thing," which won L.A.
+Music Award’s “2004 Best Rock Opera of the Year” for their John Anson Ford Amphitheater show Symphony of the Absurd.

 Angela began her career as an actress, after graduating from the American Academy of Dramatic Arts, and landing work with various Los Angeles theater companies, performing the repertoires of Shakespeare, Williams, Brecht, Shaw, and Puccini, to name a few, the experience of which has had significant bearing on her ability to interpret a lyric with genuine intimacy, and connect to a song the way an actor connects to a character she is hired to play.
 Jason McCloskey, in the BACK STAGE WEST (formerly the DRAMA-LOGUE), has said of her: "As Angela Carole Brown begins to sing, she underscores the fact that while most singers simply sing songs, great singers employ their voices as instruments and their songs as vehicles to create tone poems of undeniable emotional impact."